Databases·

 SQLitedatabaselocaldata analysisSQL

 SQLite is the most widely deployed database engine in the world.
-The SQLite MCP server lets your AI agent query local SQLite databases directly.
+The SQLite MCP server lets your AI agent query local SQLite .db or .sqlite files directly, turning your LLM into a powerful data analyst capable of slicing, joining, and pivoting local datasets.

 Why SQLite + MCP?

-• Process CSV data by importing into SQLite first
+• Process massive CSV data by importing it into SQLite first, avoiding context-window limits.

 json